Lars Nootbaar Preview, Player Props: Cardinals vs. Reds

 Lars Nootbaar At The Plate

+- Nootbaar leads St. Louis with an OBP of .369 this season while batting .263 with 72 walks and 74 runs scored.

-- Among qualifying hitters in MLB action, his batting average ranks 66th, his on-base percentage ranks 16th, and he is 92nd in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 61st, his on-base percentage ranks 14th, and he is 83rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.